 Chlorophyll is a good source of Vitamin A, C, E, K and beta-carotene.
 It is also rich in antioxidants, magnesium, iron, potassium, calcium and essential fatty acids.
 (Source: Organic Facts) In addition to the nutrients Chlorophyll provides to the body, it also provides energy.

 How?
-By stimulating Coenzyme-Q10 (CoQ10) production in the body.
+By stimulating Coenzyme Q10 (CoQ10) production in the body.
 Our bodies produce CoQ10 naturally but as we get older, production slows.
+What is COQ10 used for?
 Chlorophyll transfers electrons into CoQ10 which means it accelerates energy production in the body.
 Not only are you getting key nutrients from chlorophyll, you also feel more energetic.
 (Source: University Health News)

-The best way to get chlorophyll is to eat organic foods.
+The best way to get energized with COQ10 production and support the immune system with quercetin is to eat organic foods.
 Organic foods were grown without chemicals and pesticides so it is the best way to get higher nutrients from food.
 Plus, they taste so much better.
 If you don't believe me, do your own taste test.
 Even my husband agrees that organic food tastes better.

 SHOULD I TAKE A CHLOROPHYLL SUPPLEMENT?

 While you benefit from eating something green everyday, it is hard to get all the nutrients you need from food alone.
 Even when eating organic, vitamins and supplements are necessary.

 If you are going to take a chlorophyll supplement, most are made from green algae.
 Dr. Axe notes that natural chlorophyll is not shelf-stable and degrades rather quickly.
 Most supplements contain cholorphyllin.